samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 Old Keoland is a diverse region of the Flanaess where different cultures have mingled for many centuries.
 Keolish folk often garden, maintain close family ties, have a down-to-earth nature, and love storytelling.

 The clothes worn in Old Keoland tend toward loose-fitting shirts and wide-legged pants, voluminous cloaks for cold or wet weather, and sturdy boots.
-This region’s cuisine represents a fusion of Central Flan dishes of rice, potato, and meat with some spices and seasonings brought from the west, creating unique flavors.
+This region's cuisine represents a fusion of Central Flan dishes of rice, potato, and meat with some spices and seasonings brought from the west, creating unique flavors.

 #### Old Keoland and Its Neighbors